Locators in Selenium: A Detailed Guide

 Theoretically, every DOM element on a page should have a unique ID.
 However, in real life, one does not commonly observe this.
 Most elements may not have an ID or encounter two elements with the same ID.
 In such cases, one needs to use a different strategy to identify a DOM element uniquely.

 Locate Elements by CSS Class

-A second strategy of locating elements on a page is to search by the class name.
+A second strategy for locating elements on a page is to search by the class name.
 The class name is stored in the class attribute of an HTML tag.
 By design, a CSS class applies to a group of DOM elements.
 The .find_element_by_class_name() method only returns the first element with the matching class.
-It raises a NoSuchElementException if there is no element with the given class name.
+It raises a NoSuchElementException if no element exists with the given class name.
 Here is how to use the method in the driver.

 from selenium import webdriver driver = webdriver.Chrome('./chromedriver') driver.get("https://www.python.org") # Returns first element with matching class first_search_bar = driver.find_element_by_class_name("id-class-name")